NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth: Conclusions

 \section{Conclusions}

 Current generation neutrino oscillation experiments already require the computation of neutrino oscillation probabilities many times filling up super computers for days.
 Next generation experiments achieving higher statistics will require orders of magnitude more throws necessitating improved algorithms for computing neutrino oscillation probabilities efficiently.
 We have previously addressed this problem for long-baseline oscillations \cite{Denton:2024pzc}.
-To handle the significantly more complicated problem of neutrinos from the atmosphere, the Sun, and supernova traversing the Earth with its sharply varying density profile requires a more sophisticated approach.
-Using some of the same neutrino theory and linear algebra results we efficiently propagate neutrinos through the Earth in a specific basis that does not depend on $\theta_{23}$ or $\delta$ applying these parameters only at the beginning and end of the trajectory.
+To handle the significantly more complicated problem of neutrinos traversing the Earth with its sharply varying density profile coming from the atmosphere, the Sun, and a supernova, requires a more sophisticated approach.
+Using some of the same neutrino theory and linear algebra results along with new components necessary to address the Earth's sharply varying density profile, we efficiently propagate neutrinos through the Earth in a specific basis that does not depend on $\theta_{23}$ or $\delta$ applying these parameters only at the beginning and end of the trajectory.
 This and other features allow us to efficiently save and reuse computations as parameters are varied.

 We have developed, implemented, and tested a new algorithm called \verb|NuFast-Earth| for computing neutrino oscillation probabilities through varying density profiles such as the Earth.
 The code is publicly available \cite{nufast-earth-github} with an associated user's guide.